MicrosoftDocs/sql-docs/docs/dmx/topsum-dmx.md

  The first argument to the **TopSum** function is the name of a table column.
 In this example, the nested table is returned by calling the Predict function and using the INCLUDE_STATISTICS argument.

  The second argument to the **TopSum** function is the column in the nested table that you use to order the results.
-In this example, the INCLUDE_STATISTICS option returns the columns $SUPPORT, $PROBABILTY, and $ADJUSTED PROBABILITY.
+In this example, the INCLUDE_STATISTICS option returns the columns $SUPPORT, $PROBABILITY, and $ADJUSTED PROBABILITY.
 This example uses $PROBABILITY to return rows that sum to at least 50% probability.

  The third argument to the **TopSum** function specifies the target sum, as a double.
 To get the rows for the top products that sum to 50 percent probability, you type .5.